Paul-Usman/DSA-DOCUMENTATION-FOR-EXCEL-CLASS./README.md

-# DSA-DOCUMENTATION-FOR-EXCEL-CLASS(pivot tables)
+# DSA-DOCUMENTATION-FOR-EXCEL CLASS(pivot tables)
-This is where I input all the lessons learnt in the excel class.
+This is where I was able to create my first dashboard using pivot tables in Excel
 # Project Topic:  Creation of Dashboard for Company X To show the Highest Revenue Earned

 ## Table of Contents